cyberguru02/Splunk-Boss-of-the-SOC/README.md

 This discovery highlights the critical importance of robust password management practices and continuous monitoring of authentication attempts.
 Detecting and responding to such unauthorized access incidents promptly is essential for maintaining the security and integrity of web applications and content management systems.

-**How many unique passwords were attempted in the brute force attempt?**
+**Question 9: How many unique passwords were attempted in the brute force attempt?**

 ​Using the query: